sausin/laravel-ovh/README.md

 # Usage

-Refer to the extensive [Laravel Storage Documentation](https://laravel.com/docs/7.x/filesystem) for usage.
+Refer to the extensive [Laravel Storage Documentation](https://laravel.com/docs/filesystem) for usage guidelines.

 **NOTE:** This package includes support for the following additional methods:
 ```php